dizcza/assemblies/doc/tutorial.rst

     :width: 300

-The building block of computation with assemblies [1]_ is a recurrent neural network cell, called *area*, the forward pass of which is described in :ref:`usage`.
+The building block of computation with assemblies [1]_ is a recurrent neural network cell, called *area*, the forward pass of which is described in the :ref:`usage`.
 The output of such an area is a binary sparse vector, formed by winner-take-all competition.
 For example, if an input vector multiplied by a weight yields vector :code:`z = [-3.2, 4.6, 0, 0.7, 1.9]`, then